vsbnprashant/FreeHRM/README.md

 2. **Access the Application**

    Once the server is running, you can access the application by navigating to `http://127.0.0.1:8000/` in your web browser.
+The login page should appear but may only be accessible after creating a superuser account as described below.

 ### Additional Information